Will AI Replace Dry Cleaning Workers? The Most AI-Proof Service Job You Have Never Considered

 The Numbers on the Ground

-There are currently about 142,800 dry cleaning workers in the United States earning a median annual wage of $29,510.
-[Fact] Those are the economic realities of the profession — a large workforce earning modest wages in an industry facing structural demand decline.
+According to the BLS Occupational Employment and Wage Statistics program, there are roughly 142,800 laundry and dry-cleaning workers in the United States earning a median annual wage of about $29,510 (BLS OEWS, 51-6011).
+[Fact] Those are the economic realities of the profession — a large workforce earning modest wages, well below the all-occupation median, in an industry facing structural demand decline.

 But context matters.
 The -10% decline is not a cliff — it is a gradual contraction over a decade.
 Dry cleaners that serve upscale markets, handle specialty items like wedding dresses and leather goods, and offer convenience services like pickup and delivery are holding steady or growing.
 The decline is concentrated in the middle market — the neighborhood dry cleaner that relied on a steady stream of Monday-morning suit drop-offs.